Art Of Painting With Camera Focus At Hurban Vortex Exhibit In Cannes - The Silo

 Over 15,000 photos later, Hurban Vortex sees the light of day.
 The ensemble of artistic, esthetic and human adventure are at the core of the triptych that represents his works: Origins corresponds to 2009 (present), the period of an oblivious, profligate, consumerism-driven world.
 Collapse takes us into 2011 (future)…Fukushima, with its worldwide impact.
 The glasses and gas masks worn by the humans represent the man-made destruction of a world as we had known it before and which will never be the same.
 And in Post we find ourselves in an urban landscape filled with waste and shattered ruins.
 But people are no longer wearing their blinders… Maybe there is hope after all that cities may disappear but humans are still around?
 Or does the urban jungle always win in the end?
 You decide, because it is your personal interpretation, after an intense dialogue with the image… exactly what Boris Wilensky wants.

 What the viewer sees, is how this artist sees the world – not in the literal but figurative sense.
 But he does not dictate, he suggests.
 He considers himself a storytelling portraitist first and foremost, and an urban photographer second.
 As you look at his large-size pictures (180 x 120 cm), the image in front of you transforms from a flat canvas to a three-dimensional scenography.
 You are drawn in, pulled onto a stage, you become part of the performance, an actor engaged in a dialogue.
 You are the person across from the man in the photo, but you also become him, turning outward to the viewer.

 The continuous movement – the vortex – pushes and pulls you as the borders between Human and Urban blur and become Hurban.
 There are violently cold and anonymous city landscapes, consisting of monochromatic and starkly geometric patterns, entirely unlike anything you find in nature.
 But the human element, superimposed, invariably bestows them with a strangely appealing aesthetic.
 For the Silo, Natja Igney.
+This article originates at Riviera-buzz.
+Banner diptych image Boris Wilensky- concept by Jarrod Barker.

+Thank you for rerunning an excerpt of my article originally written for Riviera Buzz, where it first appeared on March 11, 2017.
+All artwork is courtesy and (c) Boris Wilensky except title image diptych (c) Boris Wilensky -concept by Jarrod Barker.